Swiss Chocolate Cake Mix Recipe with Whipped Cream Frosting

 How to Make This Cake

-• Bake the Swiss chocolate cake mix according to package instructions, using two round cake pans.
-Let the layers cool completely.
+Prepare the Swiss chocolate cake mix according to package directions using two round cake pans.
+Cool completely, then split each layer horizontally to make four thin layers.

-• Substitute for Swiss Chocolate Cake Mix: If you can’t find a Swiss chocolate cake mix, check Amazon (paid link) or use a regular chocolate mix and add 1 teaspoon of espresso powder for depth.
+Can’t find Swiss chocolate cake mix?
+Substitute a regular chocolate cake mix and add 1 teaspoon espresso powder for deeper flavor.

 swiss chocolate layer cake with whipped cream icingPin